Deftu/Favorita/README.md

 # Favorita
-A simple Minecraft mod which allows you to favorite your items.
+A simple Minecraft mod which allows you to favorite your slots.

 ---